nf-core/detaxizer/docs/output.md

 ### blastn

 blastn can validate the reads classified by kraken2 as the taxon/taxa to be assessed/to be filtered.
 To reduce computational burden only the highest scoring hit per input sequence is returned.
-If in any case one would need more information this can be done via the `max_hsps`- and `max_target_seqs`-flags in the `modules.config`.
+If in any case one would need more information this can be done via the `max_hsps`- and `max_target_seqs`-flags in the `modules.config` file.

 <details markdown="1">
 <summary>Output files</summary>